Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 Some people are still angry (or feel shame about) something that happened twenty years ago!

-Can you see that your demon is dragging you back into rerunning those old events in your mind, so it can feed off your bodies resulting emotions of anger, guilt, shame or the whole unfairness of it all?
+Can you see that your demon is dragging you back into rerunning those old events in your mind, so it can feed off your body’s resulting emotions of anger, guilt, shame, or the whole unfairness of it all?

 So, we need to let go of those stories, forgive others, forgive ourselves – and change our stories, trick ourselves, placebo ourselves – regardless of the truth.